mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

 and provided to functions, might encourage investigation into being able to provide class dictionaries at runtime.

-As mentioned earlier, I'm not sure if "Instance (Num a)" should have the same data representation that's implicitly created for "Num a =>".
+As mentioned earlier, I'm not sure if `Instance (Num a)` should have the same data representation that's implicitly created for `Num a =>`.
 For this "run-time instances" idea, it would certainly be elegant if it did.